 How does THC blood testing work?

-THC blood testing is an attempt to make prosecuting marijuana-impaired driving as clear-cut as drunk driving.
+pt to make prosecuting marijuana-impaired driving as clear-cut as drunk driving.
 The police pull over a driver for a traffic offense, observe signs of intoxication or impairment, conduct some field sobriety tests and ask them to submit a blood sample.
 Just as in a drunk driving arrest, the driver can refuse the blood test.
 However, this leads to an automatic administrative license revocation and harsh penalties.

 When the driver agrees to the blood draw, a nurse, paramedic or other trained person draws the sample.
 If that sample shows more than the per se limit (or any amount of THC in zero-tolerance states), the police have a strong case against the driver.